-Please check this page frequently as what we have in stock and how we are running the store will be evolving day by day!
+Please check this page frequently as how we are running the store will be evolving day by day!
 Unfortunately, these changes could be implemented with little or no advance notice to our community.
 Thank you for your patience and cooperation as we navigate this unpredictable situation collectively.
-For the most up-to-date info, please call 503-287-4333!
+For the most up-to-date info, please call 503-287-4333.

 Alberta Co-op is taking the impacts of Coronavirus very seriously.
 We are monitoring the developments closely and will consider all recommended precautions to protect the health of our shoppers and staff.
 We are reminding employees to be vigilant about handwashing and are asking anyone with cold/flu symptoms to stay home.
 We’re doing what we can to help everyone stay well!

 - All workers wear a face covering and gloves